 Those thinking of buying a hatchback generally have to weigh up the options of whether they want a more comfortable passenger space, or enough storage.
 Some models on the market now offer a good amount of both though.

-Are you looking to buy a small used car?
+Are you looking to buy good used cars?
 Then visit V12 sports and classics today to see our collection.